After-Hours Emergency Triage Protocol

 - "Did you have a facial trauma, hit to the head, or loss of consciousness?"

 - "Are you bleeding and unable to stop it with 15 minutes of firm pressure?"
 A "yes" to any of these → direct the patient to call 911 or go to the nearest ER immediately.
 Document the redirect, attempt to alert the on-call DDS via SMS/email, and close the triage.
+Each AI tool's configuration block in Section B is built so that any of these four triggers immediately routes the call out of the triage flow and to 911 / ER and an alert to the on-call provider.

 -

-Tier the non-red-flag complaints into three buckets with specific criteria:
+Tier the non-red-flag complaints into three buckets:

 - Tier 1 — Same-night on-call contact (call/text the on-call DDS now):